Responsibilities of the Faculty Member

 All faculty members compensated on a full-time basis are expected to devote their major energies to teaching, research, service, student counseling, and related activities at the University.
 This implies a limit on outside activities, particularly those that involve the rendering of service for extra compensation.

-No one appointed to a tenure or tenure-track faculty position at NYU may simultaneously hold a tenure or tenure-track position elsewhere.
-Teaching service by Tenured/Tenure Track Faculty and Full-Time Continuing Contract Faculty at other institutions during the academic year must be approved in advance by the Dean.
-For Tenured/Tenure Track Faculty and Full-Time Continuing Contract Faculty, extramural activities that are consistent with the individual’s overriding obligation to the University, including consulting and other gainful employment, must be consistent with the principles outlined above and may not require on the average more than one day per week in any academic semester or in any summer month in which the faculty member is receiving compensation for full-time employment at the University.
-For additional information, please refer to the University’s Policy on Academic Conflict of Interest and Conflict of Commitment.
+No one appointed to a tenured, tenure-track, or continuing contract faculty position at NYU may simultaneously hold a tenured, tenure-track, contract or similar position elsewhere.
+Tenured/Tenure Track Faculty and Full-Time Continuing Contract Faculty may not accept a concurrent academic appointment at other institutions, except for in limited instances, as outlined in the Policy on Academic Conflict of Interest and Conflict of Commitment.
+For Tenured/Tenure Track Faculty and Full-Time Continuing Contract Faculty, extramural activities that are consistent with the individual’s overriding obligation to the University, including consulting and other business activities or external professional or academic endeavors, must be consistent with the principles outlined above and comply with the University’s Policy on Academic Conflict of Interest and Conflict of Commitment.
+Extramural activities may not involve on the average more than one day per seven-day week in any academic semester or in any summer month in which the faculty member is receiving compensation from the University.

 Circumstances thought to merit exceptional treatment should be referred in writing to the appropriate dean and the Office of the Provost.

 All full-time faculty and other faculty if requested by a school dean or the Office of the Provost must complete annually and submit to their school dean the faculty disclosure form then in effect, certifying their compliance with applicable University and school conflict of interest and conflict of commitment policies and disclosing the information requested about the faculty member’s (and immediate family member’s) outside activities and other interests related to the policies.
 Faculty members also may be required to complete disclosure forms at other times, such as when planning to participate in certain research projects.
-All faculty have an obligation to assure that they do not engage in activities that are prohibited by applicable University and school conflict of interest and conflict of commitment policies and to seek guidance in advance from their department chair, school dean, or the Office of the Provost (the Executive Vice President for Health in the case of the Schools of Medicine, Dentistry and Nursing) if there is any reasonable doubt as to whether an activity may constitute a conflict of interest or a conflict of commitment.
+All faculty have an obligation to assure that they do not engage in activities that are prohibited by applicable University and school conflict of interest and conflict of commitment policies and to seek guidance in advance from their department chair, school dean, or the Office of the Provost if there is any reasonable doubt as to whether an activity may constitute a conflict of interest or a conflict of commitment.

-It is the responsibility of departmental chairpersons and heads and of the deans of the various schools to protect the interest of the University in the full-time service of its full-time faculty, professional research and library staffs, and administration.
+It is the responsibility of departmental chairpersons and heads and of the deans of the various schools to protect the interest of the University in the full-time service of its full-time faculty, as well as its professional research and library staffs, and administration.

 Limitation on Degree Candidacy